1931 Australian federal election: Issues

 The election was dominated by the Great Depression in Australia, which was at its height.
-As the Labor Government had come to office two days before the Wall Street Crash of 1929, it was seen as being responsible for many of the economic and social problems Australia faced, which sparked the historic Australian Labor Party split of 1931 in which Lyons and four other Labor dissidents crossed the floor to the opposition, ultimately merging into the UAP.
-Although the UAP was seen as an upper- and middle-class conservative party, the presence of ex-Labor MPs allowed the party to project an image of national unity.
+As the Labor government had come to office two days before the Wall Street crash of 1929, it was seen as being responsible for many of the economic and social problems Australia faced, which sparked the historic Australian Labor Party split of 1931 in which Lyons and four other Labor dissidents crossed the floor to the opposition, ultimately merging into the UAP.
+Although the UAP, like the Nationalists, was a mostly upper- and middle-class conservative party.
+However, the presence of Lyons and other ex-Labor MPs allowed the party to project an image of national unity.

-By the time the writs were issued, official Labor and Lang Labor were in open warfare, making a UAP victory all but certain.
+By the time the writs were issued, official Labor and Lang Labor were in open warfare.
+Combined with the Labor defections to the UAP, this made a UAP victory all but certain.
 Due to the massive vote splitting brought on by a large number of three-cornered contests, Labor tallied its lowest primary vote since Federation, while the two Labor factions, official Labor and Lang Labor, won only 18 seats between them, with official Labor losing a record 32 seats on a massive 15.2% swing to the UAP.

-The two Labor factions would not reunite until 1936.
+The two Labor factions did not reunite until 1936.